Regression adjustment in completely randomized experiments with many covariates: Methodology

-Consider a treatment-control RCT, where $y_{i}(1)$ and $y_{i}(0)$ are potential outcomes of unit $i=1,\ldots,n$ for treatment and control, respectively, and $T_{i}$ is an indicator for assignment ($T_{i}=1$ corresponds to the treatment, and $T_{i}=0$ corresponds to the control).
-A researcher randomly assigns $T_{i}$ for each unit, and wishes to conduct estimation and inference on the average treatment effect $\tau=\mu_{1}-\mu_{0}$ with $\mu_{t}=n^{-1}\sum_{i=1}^{n}y_{i}(t)$ based on the observed outcome $Y_{i}=y_{i}(T_{i})$ and $(p-1)$-dimensional pretreatment covariates $x_{i}$.
+and $(p-1)$-dimensional pretreatment covariates $x_{i}$.
 In this paper, we employ the finite population perspective \citep{neyman1923application}, where the potential outcomes $y_{i}(1)$ and $y_{i}(0)$ are non-random and randomness comes solely from the treatment indicator $T_{i}$ (see, e.g., \citet*{imbens2015causal}, for an overview).